pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1495 IO Operations

+Today I studied IO operations in Java, like reading data from a file into a buffer and then saving the buffer into a file.
+I want to know more about these operations in a Computer Science general concept.
+Tomorrow I am planning to continue studying more about this.
+We have an application that consumes a lot of RAM memory because saves a lot of data in memory, my intention is understand these operation and then look a way to optimized the high-consume.

 ### Day 1493-94 Learning Vim and Reading a Book

 On the weekend I have been learning Vim following some tutorials after attempt to configure my neovim editor with my own choices, I surrender because configure your neovim editor is hard and require time.
 However I can learn how to move faster with vim, learning shortcuts and more about vim.
 I started to read a software developer book to improve my Soft-Skills as a software developer following a recommendation from my company.